COI Reporting“You don’t have to do anything improper to have a conflict of interest; it is strictly situational.”

 Completing the required disclosure supports our core value of integrity and fulfills the requirements of the Spectrum Health Conflicts of Interest – Research and Sponsored Programs Policy (SH-ADMIN-RES-020).
 In addition to an annual disclosure, any new and/or updated financial interests must be disclosed under certain circumstances (refer to "WHEN must disclosures be made?" section of the policy for detailed information on these circumstances).

-If you have questions or concerns about the COI process, contact IRB at 616.486.2031 or contact email@example.com.
+If you have questions or concerns about the COI process, call 616.486.2060 or contact firstname.lastname@example.org.

 Please Note: The IRB cannot process any proposal until all identified personnel have completed and/or are current with COI training and disclosure.
 Further, the IRB cannot grant final approval to any project where an individual on the project has a positive disclosure until a final determination from the Spectrum Health Conflict of Interest Committee has been reviewed and accepted by the IRB (more detailed information available in the policy).